 3. Medication

-In some cases, medications such as selective serotonin reuptake inhibitors (SSRIs) may be prescribed to help manage anxiety symptoms.
-These medications can reduce anxiety and depressive symptoms, which in turn may reduce disordered eating behaviors.
-However, medication should always be prescribed and monitored by a qualified psychiatrist.
+Sometimes, doctors may prescribe medications called SSRIs to help with anxiety.
+These medicines can lower anxiety and depression.
+This may also help reduce unhealthy eating behaviors.
+Medication should always be prescribed and monitored by a qualified psychiatrist.

 4. Nutritional Counseling

-Working with a registered dietitian is essential for those with eating disorders.
-Nutritional counseling helps individuals establish a balanced, healthy eating plan that reduces food-related anxieties and supports physical and mental well-being.
+Working with a registered dietitian is important for people with eating disorders.
+Nutrition counseling helps them create a healthy, balanced eating plan.
+This can lower food-related anxiety and support both physical and mental health.

 5. Mindfulness and Stress-Relief Techniques